Profile information Member settings

 Get started

 While asking potential candidates if they have been vaccinated during recruitment may be justified in certain sectors or job roles (eg where there is a particular health and safety exposure), asking health-related questions in interviews is likely inappropriate in most situations.
-Instead, medical information should be dealt with as a condition of an offer.
+Instead, medical information should be dealt with as a condition of an offer

-Medical information relating to a staff member’s vaccination status constitutes 'special category sensitive personal data' (also known as ‘special category personal data’), as it is information from which individuals could be identified that relates to personal health.
-Employers who decide to keep a record of this data must do so in accordance with the UK’s data protection laws, as set out in the UK General Data Protection Regulations (GDPR) and the Data Protection Act 2018 (DPA).
-Employers should take extra care with these records as sensitive personal data must receive greater protection than other forms of personal data (eg names and contact details).
-For more information, read Data protection.
+Medical information relating to staff members’ vaccination statuses constitutes 'special category ‘sensitive’ personal data' (also known as ‘special category ’ or ‘sensitive’ personal data), as it is information from which individuals could be identified that relates to personal health.
+Employers who decide to keep a record of this data must do so in accordance with the UK’s data protection laws (including those set out in the UK General Data Protection Regulations (GDPR) and the Data Protection Act 2018).
+Employers should take extra care with these records as sensitive personal data must receive greater protection than other forms of personal data (eg greater protection than names and contact details).

 Reasons for collecting vaccination information